 In the West, states will continue to act to meet the water conservation benchmarks required to protect the Colorado River water through 2026, while negotiating a post-2026 management plan [16].
-A completed draft of USBR's environmental impact statement is expected by the end of this year, after which it will undergo a public comment period and be finalized by late 2025 [94].
+A completed draft of USBR's environmental impact statement is expected by early 2025, after which it will undergo a public comment period and be finalized by late 2025 [90].
 IIJA's funding for water infrastructure like recycling, storage, conveyance, and desalination alongside IRA's water conservation funding will aid these efforts.

 Funding for climate-smart agricultural practices, including irrigation efficiency, will likely pick up in 2025.
 So far, nearly \$4 billion has been allocated and expended through 2024 for USDA's climate-smart agriculture programs, leaving roughly \$14 billion remaining.
-The available funding for the programs is expected to almost double in FY2025 [95].
+The available funding for the programs is expected to almost double in FY2025 [91].
 In the meantime, Congress continues to negotiate a renewal of the Farm Bill, with some debate focused on stripping the remaining IRA funding of its climate-smart agriculture requirements.
 The status of the renewal is currently pending Congressional action [9].

-2025 will also likely see an expansion of green bank financing to support clean water infrastructure projects.
-Earlier this year, the Coalition for Green Capital, PRE Collective, and Quantified Ventures awarded \$1.3 million to six green banks focused on developing equitable clean water infrastructure initiatives [96].
-While green banks are more commonly discussed as funding avenues for renewable energy projects, there has been increasing interest in their potential to address financing gaps for water infrastructure, especially in historically underserved communities.
+2025 may see some green bank financing to support clean water infrastructure projects.
+Earlier this year, the Coalition for Green Capital, PRE Collective, and Quantified Ventures awarded \$1.3 million to six green banks focused on developing equitable clean water infrastructure initiatives [92].
+While green banks are more commonly discussed as funding avenues for renewable energy projects, there is some interest in their potential to address financing gaps for water infrastructure, especially in historically underserved communities.